 The Raincross District is the cultural, entertainment, and retail center of Riverside and the region beyond.
 Its significant, signature buildings include the Fox Theater, Stalder Building, Mission Inn, Municipal Museum, Unitarian Church, Congregational Church, Municipal Auditorium, Post Office, Loring Building, and Art Museum.
 Historic and cultural resource sensitivity are the key concepts in this district.
 Buildings that contribute to the historic character of this district should be preserved or restored to an authentic historic design.
 New construction should be in scale and architecturally harmonious with nearby historic buildings.
-The above listed signature buildings should be used for inspiration regarding design, form, detailing and site layout.
+The above listed signature buildings and site layout.